notBroman/notbroman.github.io/_posts/2024-11-8-Micromouse-Hardware.md

 With the MCU directly mounted on the PCB, a different way of programming it needs to be found.
 This way is the JTAG (Joint Tag Action Group) interface, it's a very common connector in industry, therefore it'd be good to know how to use it.
 Additionally, if I can avoid putting a USB port on the board I will.
+The benefit of begin able to debug it as it is running is also a nice plus.